artpssp1994/TW_Challenge/README!!!.md

 ### Structer of project

-This prject have main two main part of code
+This prject have main two main part of code to make it easy to change example if you need to change flow it can change in main file or if you change any business logic you can change go file in core folder

   - Root : location of main.go file controll main process of this application
   - Core : location of go file to calculate logic